 - For safety reasons, the following are not allowed:

 – Aerosol sprays

-- No pyrotechnics will be allowed including but not limited to: fire, flash powder, explosives, smoke bombs or fireworks.
+– Pyrotechnics (including but NOT limited fire, flash powder, explosives, smoke bombs, fireworks)

--Entries that could potentially damage the Convention Center facilities, other participants or the wearer will not be allowed.
+-Entries that could potentially damage the hotel, the other attendees, or the wearer

-Legal real or prop weapons used as part of the costume are allowed with restrictions.
-You are expected to act responsibly with your weapon.
-The Green Room is not the place to practice your presentation’s sword play!
-You may be asked to check your weapon in to our Props Master prior to the start of the Cosplay if we deem the weapon potentially dangerous to your fellow participants.
-If you decide to carry a weapon, by signing your registration form, you accept any legal and financial responsibility for damage your weapon may cause to persons or property.
-Normal AnimeIowa Weapons Policy rules apply.
-Don’t be a Dink!
+- Legal real and prop weapons used as part of the costume are allowed with restrictions.
+You are expected to act responsibly with your weapon, and you may be asked to check your weapon in to the Props Master or designated Cosplay staff if we deem the weapon potentially dangerous to your fellow attendees.
+If you decide to carry a weapon, by signing your registration form, you accept any legal and financial responsibility for any damage your weapon may cause to persons or property.
+General AnimeIowa Weapons Policy rules apply.

-Participants who want to use special effects in their presentations (i.e. strobe lights, fog, etc.) must notify the Cosplay Director no later than 2 pm Saturday.
-The Cosplay Director has the right to deny requests for special effects due to safety concerns and building regulations.
-Do not plan your presentation around unapproved special effects!
+- Participants who want to use special effects (i.e. strobe lights, fog, etc.) must notify the Cosplay Head in advance.
+The Cosplay Head has the right to deny requests for special effects due to safety concerns and/or building regulations.
+Do not plan your performance around unapproved special effects.

-Surprise the audience, not the Cosplay staff.
-If you are planning something completely different, let us know well in advance.
+- Surprise the audience, not the Cosplay staff!
+If you are planning something completely different, please notify us well in advance at email@example.com.
 All information will be held in the strictest confidence.

-- Smoking is not allowed in the Convention Center.
-Contestants who leave the building for a smoke break may lose their turn to appear on stage.
-You will be kept up to date on when you are up to go on stage, so plan accordingly.
+- Smoking is not allowed in the hotel.
+Participants who leave the building for a smoke break may lose their turn to appear onstage.